 • Gaia Bronchial Wellness– This is a great syrup to use for dry and wet cough.
 The herbs are soothing and really help you expectorate trapped mucus.
 You can also get this as a tea.

-• Thayers Slippery Elm Lozenges– Slippery elm is a mucilaginous herb that moistens and soothes irritated mucus membranes and is one of the best herbs to use for sore throat and dry cough.
+• Thayers Slippery Elm Lozenges– Slippery elm is a mucilaginous herb that moistens and soothes irritated mucous membranes and is one of the best herbs to use for sore throat and dry cough.

 • Throat Coat Tea– This tea contains soothing herbs that literally coat irritated tissues making swallowing much more comfortable.
 I prefer to drink this tea as hot as is comfortable for best results.
 There is also a version for children here.